 How to Make Flying Paper Helicopter with 3 Blades

 If you love the flying helicopter with 2 blades, you are going to love this paper helicopter with 3 blades!
-This simple origami paper helicopter design will have your kids amazed when they see it spin as it falls through the air.
+This simple origami paper helicopter design will have your kids amazed as it spins through the air.

 Paper Helicopter Finished Product (1)